malva-ot/nomo/nomo-intro.md

 The additional cultural context which causes these sequences to be regarded as or visually appear to be equivalent when mapped with Unicode and rendered in a digital font *cannot* be considered in the context of a valid Nomo string.

 Nomo resolves this by distinguishing between abstract identifier values themselves and their encoded representations.
-For the usual case where the encoding of an identifier is itself a one-dimensional sequence of glyphs, [Nomo: Schema Primitives](./nomo-schema-primitives.md) provides a formal description of how encoding, decoding, and validation algorithms can be combined to specify a **schema**.
+For the usual case where the encoding of an identifier is itself a one-dimensional sequence of glyphs, [Nomo: Schemas](./nomo-schemas.md) provides a formal description of how encoding, decoding, and validation algorithms can be combined to specify a **schema**.
 The algorithms in a schema can be used to resolve ambiguities in encoded identifier strings so that the evaluated strings of the identifier itself are truly context free and can always be considered a sequence of glyphs (or mapped integers) with no exceptions or qualifications.

 For the specific and intended case of digitized identifiers based on human writing systems, [Nomo: Common Schema](./nomo-common-schema.md) provides a fully specified instance of a schema that relies heavily on the Unicode standard.
 In particular, the schema relies on normalization forms and on the existing work done to address confusable code points and sequences.